syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Series.md

 series.Text = series.Name

-' Specifies the Error Bar in Column chart.
+' Specifies the error bar in the column chart.

 series.ConfigItems.ErrorBars.Enabled = True

-' Adding Series to the Chart
+' Adding the series to the chart

 Me.chartControl1.Series.Add(series)